snimu/blog/contents/truly-decentralized-training/article.md

 They first produce CoT traces, then slowly replace the CoT tokens with the model's own outputs from the previous step.
 They start with the first CoT token, and increase the number of replaced CoT tokens over training.
 They report performance improvements over pure CoT with this technique.

-The fact that this works well makes me think two things:

-1. That the problem of aligning token positions isn't really a big problem
-2. That if it is, we can simply use COCONUT-style post-training to align the hidden states

-And I think we should be doing COCONUT-style post-training either way, because it would give us the following benefits:
+The fact that this works well makes me think that we can simply use COCONUT-style post-training to align the hidden states.
+And not only that, COCONUT-style post-training would give us the following benefits:

 - Models that are used to working with hidden states.
 This is especially useful for model 2, which will take hidden states from model 1 as inputs.
 - The ability to work in a continuous latent space.